-All Standard School Choice applications shall be granted unless the approval would cause the District to have a net enrollment loss (students transferring out minus those transferring in) of more than three percent (3%) of the average daily membership on October 15 of the immediately preceding year.
-By December 15 of each year, ADE shall determine and notify the District of the net number of allowable choice transfers.
-Students are not counted for the purpose of determining the three percent (3%) cap if the student transfers from a school or district in:
+All Standard School Choice applications shall be granted unless the approval would cause the District to have a net enrollment loss (students transferring out minus those transferring in) of more than three percent (3%) of the average daily membership on October 1 of the immediately preceding year.
+By December 15 of each year, ADESE shall determine and notify the District of the net number of allowable choice transfers.
+Students are not counted for the purpose of determining the three percent (3%) cap if the student transfers:

-- Academic Distress or classified as in need of Level 5 Intensive Support under A.C.A. § 6-18-227; - Facilities Distress under A.C.A. § 6-21-812; or - Foster Child School Choice under A.C.A. § 6-18-233.
+- Through Opportunity School Choice due to the school receiving a rating of "F" or a district classified as in need of Level 5 Intensive Support under A.C.A. § 6-18-227; - Due to the district's identification of Facilities Distress under A.C.A. § 6-21-812; or - Through the Foster Child School Choice under A.C.A. § 6-18-233.

 If, prior to July 1, the District receives sufficient copies of requests from other districts for its students to transfer to other districts to trigger the three percent (3%) cap, it shall notify each district the District received Standard School Choice applications from that it has tentatively reached the limitation cap.
 The District will use confirmations of approved choice applications from receiving districts to make a final determination of which applications it received that exceeded the limitation cap and notify each district that was the recipient of an application to that effect.
+The District shall immediately notify all receiving districts if it should drop back below its three percent (3%) cap prior to July 1.